 Dome was built with an opening in the center for lighting.
 A lantern was built over the opening.

 Brunelleschi proposed to cover the interior of the dome with gold – to make the most of the light coming in through the lantern.

 This was not implemented, and the dome now is covered with the 3,600 m ² large representation of the Last Judgement.
-This frescoe was started by Giorgio Vasari (making true fresco on wet plaster) and Frederico Zuccari (working on dry plaster) in 1568 and works lasted until 1579.
-The artistic quality of this giant frescoe is uneven – different artists were working at different parts of it.
+This fresco was started by Giorgio Vasari (making true fresco on wet plaster) and Frederico Zuccari (working on dry plaster) in 1568 and works lasted until 1579.
+The artistic quality of these giant frescoes is uneven – different artists were working on different parts of it.